 Separating employees are not required to meet with an offboarding specialist.
 An offer to meet with a specialist will be included in the email from our office.

 Employees will be able to have a Specialist walk them through the process of “returning” their parking permit and turn in their ID card during the appointment.
 They will be given the opportunity to complete the exit survey and update their personal information in the MyPack Portal to include updating their address and phone number.

 Updating personal information and turning in parking permit and ID will take about 10 minutes.
 If the employee chooses to complete the exit survey during the appointment, it will take an additional 10-15 minutes.

 Employees do not have to wait until their last day to meet with an offboarding specialist.
-They can turn in their parking permit earlier and we can provide a temporary parking permit with the same access through their last day.

 The guides are available for employees separating involuntarily.
 The Onboarding Center will NOT reach out to these employees.
 The department should work with Employee Relations on the timing and content of the communication to the employee and supervisor.